maureendss/maureendss.github.io/_pages/about.md

 ---
 permalink: /
-title: "Website Under Construction"
+title: "Welcome, Bienvenue!"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-*This website is currently under construction.*
+*This website is still currently under construction.*

 I am a PhD student at the Ecole Normale Supérieure & Université de Paris, under the supervision of [Emmanuel Dupoux](http://www.lscp.net/persons/dupoux/) and [Guillaume Wisniewki](https://gw17.github.io/).